Italo Gariboldi: Russia

 From 1942 to 1943, Gariboldi commanded the Italian Army in Russia (Armata Italiana in Russia, or ARMIR, or Italian 8th Army).
 He was in command of the Italian Army in Russia during the destruction of that army during the Battle of Stalingrad.

 Italy

-In 1943, Gariboldi was in Italy when King Victor Emmanuel III and Marshal Pietro Badoglio ousted dictator Benito Mussolini and then signed an armistice with the Allies.
-Like many members of the Italian military, Gariboldi was made a prisoner of war (POW) by the Germans.
+In 1943, Gariboldi was in Italy when King Victor Emmanuel III and Marshal Pietro Badoglio ousted the dictator, Benito Mussolini, and then signed an armistice with the Allies.
+Like many other members of the Italian military, Gariboldi was made a prisoner of war (POW) by the Germans.
 In 1944, he was sentenced to 10 years in prison as a traitor.
 Later in 1944, Gariboldi was released from prison by the Allies.

+Death and legacy

-He died in Rome in 1970.
+Gariboldi died in Rome in 1970.

 His son, Mario Gariboldi, followed his father in a military career.